savoirfairelinux/ringme.js/README.md

-Sure thing though, you should want to use this library from a server you control and prefer a _self-hosted_ solution on your website instead of pointing to a <abbr title="Content delivery network">CDN</abbr> in order to avoid a _call home_ feature that wouldn't necessary respect your privacy.
+Sure thing though, you should want to use this library from a server you control and prefer a _self-hosted_ solution on your website instead of pointing to a <abbr title="Content delivery network">CDN</abbr> in order to avoid a _call home_ feature that wouldn't necessarily respect your privacy.

 This section will be updated with proper information as soon as this becomes robust and stable.